The following courses are highly recommended for all SAFE positions:

 The Community Development and Advocacy Coordinator will be responsible for developing and coordinating retention programs and strategies in the following areas:

-• Cultural Identity: defining and/or deconstructing what Southeast Asian identity means at UC Davis; focusing on intersectional identities within the SEA Community as related to issues of educational equity; Coordinating the annual Southeast Asian Retreat.
+• Cultural Identity: Defining and/or deconstructing what Southeast Asian identity means at UC Davis; focusing on intersectional identities within the SEA Community as related to issues of educational equity; co-coordinating the annual Southeast Asian Retreat with a focus on community building and cultural awareness

-• Gender & Sexuality: Supporting the Southeast Asian queer community; facilitating spaces that are inclusive and welcoming of all identities while encouraging the understanding of multiple, intersectional identities.
+• Gender & Sexuality: Supporting students engaged in the Southeast Asian queer community; facilitating spaces that are inclusive and welcoming of all identities while encouraging the understanding of multiple, intersectional identities.

 • Health & Wellness: Promoting the wellbeing of both physical and mental health; sharing health & wellness resources.